Female Immigration Depot 1848 – 1886

 These artefacts are among 130,000 items found by archaeologists beneath the floors of the main building.
 The women are long gone, but these remnants of their simple belongings have survived, connecting us with the women and allowing us a glimpse into their lives and living conditions.

-Returning to the barracks after more than 160 years to feature in the display, is an original trunk that once belonged to Irish orphan Margaret Hurley.
+Returning to the barracks after more than 160 years to feature in the display, was an original trunk that once belonged to Irish orphan Margaret Hurley.
 Margaret was one of over 2000 Irish orphans who passed through the depot within its first few years, all victims of the Great Irish Famine.
 Just 17 years old, Margaret arrived at the depot in February 1850, and stayed briefly before being employed in Yass as a house servant.
 Margaret later married, had seven children and lived a long, full life.

 With hundreds of thousands of descendants of the women in the community today, the Female Immigration Depot display contained a family album, giving descendants the opportunity to share stories.